 What is a Multi-Year Guaranteed Annuity (MYGA)?

-A multi-year guaranteed annuity, or MYGA, is a specific type of fixed annuity that provides a guaranteed fixed interest rate for two to ten years.
-An MYGA is best suited for someone approaching retirement and wants tax deferral and a guarantee of investment return.
+A MYGA, or multi-year guaranteed annuity, is a fixed annuity that offers a guaranteed fixed interest rate for certain periods, which usually last from two to 10 years.
+MYGAs are more appropriate for someone closer to retirement who prefers tax deferral and a guarantee on their investment return.

 Buying an MYGA is one way to supplement investment accounts and Social Security payments in retirement by earning a guaranteed interest rate.
 In addition, you won’t owe taxes on the growth until you start taking payments.